 Never underestimate the importance of internal links.
 If you make an effort to build effective internal links on your website, you can boost your SEO, help readers navigate your website, and keep those readers around longer.

 Do you need help understanding and using the power of SEO?
 Contact 417 Marketing for help.
-Our team of knowledgeable, creative, and passionate professionals specializes in SEO, web design and maintenance, and Google AdWords, and we have successfully completed over 700 websites since our inception in 2010.
+Our team of knowledgeable, creative, and passionate professionals specializes in SEO, web design and maintenance, and Google Ads, and we have successfully completed over 700 websites since our inception in 2010.
 Now that you understand the importance of internal links, you may even wish for us to help you with link building.
 Click here to contact us and learn more about what we can do for your company.